 In addition to postdoc openings in individual research groups, the ELBE Postdoctoral Fellows Program offers fully funded fellowships on a competitive basis.
 We seek strong postdoctoral researchers with backgrounds in Computational Biology, Theoretical Physics, Biophysics, Bioinformatics, Computer Science, Applied Mathematics, or Cell and Developmental Biology and a strong interest to work in the cross-disciplinary environment of the CSBD.
-ELBE Fellows are independent and are affiliated with two research groups of their choice from different disciplines.
+ELBE Postdoctoral Fellows are independent and are affiliated with two research groups of their choice from different disciplines.
 The appointment is typically for two years with the possibility of a one-year extension to three years in total.
 Extensions beyond three years are not possible.

 To apply, please fill the online application form